prabhjotschugh/Walmart-Sales-Dashboard/README.md

 # Walmart Sales Dashboard
 In this project, I have made a sales dashboard for the sales data of Walmart using Power BI Tool.
+Using this project, companies can keep track of their sales and get answers to all of their questions about how they performed.

 The dashboard looks like -